-Ex-Bahrain Soccer Pro Awaits His Fate In A Thai Prison
+Former Bahraini Soccer Pro Awaits His Fate In A Thai Prison

 A professional soccer player is being held in a Bangkok prison while he awaits extradition to Bahrain, where he was convicted in absentia of vandalism and sentenced to 10 years imprisonment.

-Hakeem Araibi, 25, formerly on the Bahraini national soccer team, denies he vandalized a police station and says he fears political persecution and torture if he is returned to Bahrain, according the Associated Press.
+Hakeem al-Araibi, 25, formerly on the Bahraini national soccer team, denies he vandalized a police station and says he fears political persecution and torture if he is returned to Bahrain, according to the Associated Press.

 On Tuesday a Thai court ruled that Araibi could be detained for 60 days pending the completion of Bahrain's extradition request.
 The court also denied a request for bail.